“The greatest enemy of knowledge is not ignorance; it is an illusion of knowledge.”

 - External knowledge about the current trends and market status

-The strength of this KM practice cycle lies in the refinery and renewal of information.
+The strength of this KM practice cycle lies in the refinery and renewal of info.

 Bukowitz and William Model (2000)

 This knowledge management model builds upon the previous two.
 It expands the definition of knowledge sharing and storage to include the infrastructure to support the organizational learning communities.
-The knowledge-sharing model also highlights how organizations can generate, maintain, and expand knowledge repositories in a way that creates value.
 Various knowledge types are recognized in this framework and include databases, communication infrastructure, technologies, organizational skills, and other knowledge.

-Bukowitz and William also emphasize in their KM practice systems, the need to maintain the repository and build it.
-The various phases in this knowledge sharing management model are: get, use, learn, and contribute.
+This model emphasizes the need to build the repository and maintain it.
+The various phases in this knowledge-sharing management model are: get, use, learn, and contribute.

-2. Use Stage: In this stage of the knowledge management system, you need to combine the features in various ways.
-The information could be individual or group in a way that is easy to use in the future.
+- Use Stage: You need to combine the features in various ways.
+The data could be an individual or group in a way that is easy to use in the future.
 The knowledge will be useful for the innovations or renovations of various operations in your organization’s KM processes.

-3. Learn Stage: In a business environment, whenever you extract or share knowledge, new knowledge is automatically generated.
+- Learn Stage: In a business environment, whenever you extract or share knowledge, new knowledge is automatically generated.
 It does not matter whether the venture is successful or a failure.
 By doing this, you and your firm get multiple benefits.
-It will help you ensure that the same mistakes are not repeated in the future when you are working on some other project that is similar to it.
-This knowledge will also help you improve your competitive advantage.
-Hence, it is essential to integrate this new way of sharing your innovative knowledge.
+It will ensure that the same mistakes do not get repeated when working on another similar project.

-4. Contribute stage: Employees are like the cogs in a wheel.
+- Contribute stage: Employees are like the cogs in a wheel.
 Hence, your knowledge management procedure must include contributions from the employees as well.
-In the Bukowitz and William knowledge management procedure, the employees give their assistance to update the database and the knowledge repositories continuously.
-It helps you to document tacit knowledge easily.
+In the Bukowitz and William knowledge management procedure, the employees continuously date the database and the knowledge repositories.

 McElroy Model (2003)

-- The Business case should be informative and can example, identify potential benefits
+- The Business case should be informative and can,for example, identify potential benefits.

 - Acquire senior management devotion for leadership